chappie1998/Spkeaker_Recognition/README.md

 # Spkeaker_Recognition

-project on Speaker Recognitioin in python used sklern and librosa. in this project i used MFCC feature for the feature and SVM algorithm for classification.
+Speaker recognition becomes the most popular task these days.
+Many methods and features use in speaker recognition.
+MFCC(Mel-frequency cepstral coefficients) is the most powerful feature.
+SVM(Support-vector machine) ware used with MFCC feature.
+First I tried for five speakers and after that, I did for 50 speakers.
+This method is working pretty well for 50 speakers.

 ### MFCC:-